About

 CMOE · The Bryan Yager Group, LLC (est. 2001)

 I work directly with executive teams, new managers, and entire organizations.
-My clients include JB Hunt, Danone North America, Expedia, City of Meridian, and organizations spanning government, healthcare, tech, and finance.
-The most effective teams are built by leaders who serve as their people's first assistants, not their bosses.
+Clients include JB Hunt, Danone North America, Expedia, City of Meridian, and organizations across government, healthcare, tech, and finance.
+The conventional definition of management is getting work done through people.
+Real management is developing people through work.

 Emeritus, Boise State University